 (dots colored by their disease tissue type show that the ~800 RNA transcripts used to separate these samples on the viSNE map group them into distinct islands that correlate with their disease type)

-viSNE takes data and arranges it into an organized map according to the expression profile of each observation within the dataset.
-After this point it is up to the researcher to decide whether and how to partition and label the map for biological context.
-A typical approach to this workflow is to manually gate the viSNE map.
+Once you’ve done some exploratory data analysis by creating different views of your viSNE map as described above, you will likely want to perform some more quantitative analyses to summarize the data, perform statistical tests, or quantitatively compare viSNE results to a traditional manual approach.
+The simplest way to derive quantitative statistics from a viSNE map is to manually gate the viSNE map.
 A simple strategy for manually gating the viSNE map is to use dot plots colored by channel (see above) and the natural separations of the viSNE map to draw gates.
 Zooming the gating interface will also help with this process.
 For regions that are difficult to gate because of a lack of clear separation between more continuous phenotypes, other plot types such as uncolored contour plots and contour plots colored by density can be used to help reveal density trends in the viSNE map that can guide gate placement.
 Black dot plots can be used to increase contrast for small populations that might go overlooked in other contexts:

 (different plot types such as contour plots colored by density, black dot plots, and uncolored contour plots can help with gating.
 Density visualizations assist with dissection of phenotypic subsets that are biologically unique but in a more continuous distribution.
 Arrow indicates one large subset with more continuous smaller nested subsets, as is often seen in T and B cell biology, for example)

 (example of a viSNE map that has been gated)